The Scene of Arizona's Last Stagecoach Robbery?

 The sketchwork of the stage holdup at the top of this trip report is one artist's interpretation of the Pearl Hart incident.
 It accompanied a story in the San Francisco Call newspaper.
 The high level of interest in Pearl Hart's story continued through her two trials, prison sentence and life afterward.

-In 2015, the Nugget published an article retelling the Pearl Hart story.
+In 2015, the CopperArea.com website published an article retelling the Pearl Hart story.
 It can be found here.
-The author of this article made one error in his article.
+The author of this article made one error in the article.
 He wrote that the Pearl Hart robbery was the last stagecoach robbery in the United States.
 That is not correct.
 There were many that occurred after that date.
-Today, a holdup that occurred in 1916 in Nevada is accepted as the last known stagecoach robbery.
+Today, a holdup that occurred in 1916 in Nevada is accepted as the last known stagecoach robbery in this country.

 In "The Encyclopedia of Stagecoach Robbery in Arizona", R. Michael Wilson wrote that the last stagecoach robbery in Arizona was one that occurred near Yuma in 1903.
 That may not be correct either.